 For further guidance employees/supervisors can contact Ms. Debbie Owen at 301-342-6867 or Ms. Karen Delucca 732-323-4357.

 The DoD announced today that the Military OneSource service has established a Wounded Warrior Resource Center telephone number and e-mail address for service members and their families, if they have concerns or other difficulties during their recovery process.
 Service members and their family members can now call (800) 342-9647 or e-mail firstname.lastname@example.org 24/7 to request support.
 Assistance provided by the resource center will not replace the specialized wounded warrior programs established by each of the military services, but it will offer another avenue of assistance for military facilities, health care services, and/or benefits information.
 For more information, go to http://www.defenselink.mil/releases/release.aspx?releaseid=12190

 Register for TRICARE Online

 Operational Forces Medical Liaison Services The primary mission of this facility is to provide quality healthcare for the men and women of the uniformed services.
 In order to accomplish this mission, the special needs of the Fleet and Operational Forces must be met.
 The Operational Forces Medical Liaison program assists active duty personnel assigned to the Patuxent River Naval Air Station with medical issues to ensure a fully fit and medically ready active duty population.
 The Operational Forces Medical Liaison Services Medical Department customer survey form and the Operational Forces Medical Liaison Service Individual Sailor or Marine customer service form are two tools we are using to assess command effectiveness.
 Please fill out one or both of the surveys and submit to our Customer Services Office in the main clinic to let us know how we are doing and how we can serve you better.
-The point of contact is LT Evan Wright at DSN: 342-1481; e-mail: email@example.com Thank you for your feedback.
+The point of contact is LT William Ide at 301-995-4070; e-mail: email@example.com Thank you for your feedback.